Write us

 How many days in Cusco before Inca Trail?

-How many days in cusco before inca Trail?
+How many days are needed in Cusco before the Inca Trail?

 Why is acclimatization important in Cusco?